NoahZinsmeister/ERC-1484/README.md

 ## Definitions
 - `Identity`: The core data structure that constitutes a user's identity.
 Identities are denominated by a `string` variable with byte-length between 3 and 32 (inclusive).
 Identities consist of 3 sets of addresses: `Associated Addresses`, `Providers`, and `Resolvers`.

 - `Associated Address`: An Ethereum address publicly associated with an `Identity`.
-In order for an address to become an `Associated Address` for ab `Identity`, the `Identity` must produce a signed message from the candidate address indicating intent to associate itself with the `Identity`, as well as a signed message from an existing `Associated Address` indicating the same. `Identity` can remove an `Associated Address` by producing a signed message indicating intent to disassociate itself from the `Identity`.
+In order for an address to become an `Associated Address` for an `Identity`, the `Identity` must produce a signed message from the candidate address indicating intent to associate itself with the `Identity`, as well as a signed message from an existing `Associated Address` indicating the same. `Identity` can remove an `Associated Address` by producing a signed message indicating intent to disassociate itself from the `Identity`.

 - `Provider`: An Ethereum address (typically but not by definition a smart contract) authorized to add and remove `Resolvers` and `Associated Addresses` from the `Identities` of users who have authorized the `Provider` to act on their behalf.